otherjamesbrown/langchain-demo/docs/principles/ARCHITECTURE.md

 This document describes the architecture of the LangChain Research Agent, which gathers structured company information using web search and LLM-based extraction.

+**📋 Important**: For architectural principles and conventions that guide development decisions, see **[ARCHITECTURAL_PRINCIPLES.md](./ARCHITECTURAL_PRINCIPLES.md)**.
+This includes principles like "database as source of truth" and other key conventions.

 ## System Architecture

 ```